-harbor, an emergency preparedness platform, picks up $5 million in seed funding – TechCrunch
+Harbor, an emergency preparedness platform, picks up $5 million in seed funding – TechCrunch

-Billion dollar natural disasters are on the rise in the United States, according to CNBC.
+Billion-dollar natural disasters are on the rise in the United States, according to CNBC.
 Even as I write, a hurricane is making landfall in Louisiana while wild fires rage in northern California.
 And those are just the big disasters.

 There were more than 1.3 million fires in the United States in 2018, and nearly three out of every five deaths related to a house fire happened in a house where there was no smoke alarm or it didn’t function properly.